Array§

 notAll<T>(data: T, conditions: Predicate<T>[]): boolean

-if at least one of the conditions
+Returns true if at least one of the conditions is not true for the data.

 Source§notEqual<T>(data: T, value: T): boolean